yzhedwin/PeerCode/README.md

 Go to `backend/` folder

-- Run `bash run-dev-all.sh` to start all services
+- Run `bash run-dev.sh` in each of the subfolders to start all services

 Go to `frontend` folder